thephpleague/commonmark/README.md

 ## Security

-If you discover any security related issues, please email colinodell@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email your report privately to colinodell@gmail.com instead of using the issue tracker.

 ## Credits & Acknowledgements